School Attendance Strategies

 6. Conditions rendering attendance impossible or hazardous to student health or safety.

-Parent notes will be accepted for up to seven 7 excused all-day absences per term and seven 7 check-ins or check-outs per term.
+Parent notes will be accepted for up to seven 7 excused all-day absences per semester and seven 7 check-ins or check-outs per term.
 Thereafter, the only excused reasons for absences, check-ins, and check-outs are those listed above and verified through the following formal documentation: Doctor or hospital notes, court or government mandated papers, funeral brochures or programs.
-Excused documentation should be submitted to the attendance office within two 2 days of returning to school.
+Excused documentation should be submitted to the attendance office within 5 days of returning to school.

 Absences or tardies/check-ins are unexcused for all other reasons, including but not limited to: